 - How did an Oregon farmer help Japanese internees?

-- Who inspired a wounded soldier to live?
+- Who inspired a wounded soldier to live and how does the field of audiology tie in with that?

 - Where did an Italian “enemy alien” fall in love?